InsightsInsight - Education - POSTED: January 29 2024

 How can Brachers assist your school?

 At Brachers we want to ensure that as all schools convert to academies they have the support, advice and guidance they need to help their school and pupils go from strength to strength.
 We aim to ensure that the school has a firm understanding of what an academy is, the responsibilities it has and how it can effectively manage its on-going compliance obligations.
-We have extensive experience in providing legal assistance during the academy conversion process and to date have helped over 30 schools achieve an efficient transition.
+We have extensive experience in providing legal assistance during the academy conversion process and to date have helped numerous schools achieve an efficient transition.

 Brachers can provide the following assistance:

-- We can also provide post conversion support including general post-conversion enquiries, governance issues employment law guidance and Human Resources support and other corporate and commercial advice.
+- We can also provide post conversion support including general post-conversion enquiries, governance issues employment law guidance and human resources support and other corporate and commercial advice.

 This content is correct at time of publication